Film is dead! Long live the film pencils!

-It’s just too hard to collect the full line-up of ‘For Film’ pencils from any one maker, so I did a lazy combo on instead.
+It’s just too hard to collect the full line-up of ‘For Film’ pencils from any one maker, so I did a lazy combo instead.

 Here is my collection of the Pentel P200 family For Film.